Walking Holidays in Poland

-Our Poland walking holidays include the popular hiking area of the Carpathian Mountains between Krakow and Slovakia (the High Tatras), as well as the lesser known Bieszczady Mountains (Eastern Carpathians).
+Our Poland self guided walking holidays include the popular hiking area of the Carpathian Mountains between Krakow and Slovakia (the High Tatras), as well as the lesser known Bieszczady Mountains (Eastern Carpathians).

 This itinerary runs through villages and towns located in picturesque valleys and dales.
 Most of the route follows the Dunajec – a beautiful mountain river.
 You will get the opportunity to visit two National Parks and three UNESCO world heritage sites, including the great Kraków.
 You will walk on forested trails and optionally summit some of the highest peaks in the area.

 This self guided snow walking holiday is set in the unspoilt winter scenery of the Eastern Carpathians.
 Bieszczady Mountains remain one of eastern Europe’s last hidden gems.
 On the snow one can observe tracks of wild animals like lynx or European bison.
 Overnight stays are in cozy family-owned B&Bs, some of them with spa facilities.

 This self guided snow walking holiday is set in the pristine winter scenery of the most impressive parts of the Carpathian mountains.
 The hikes run past broad meadows, clear streams and glacial lakes of the Tatras.
 Nights are spent in comfortable, cosy spa hotels.
 Start and end in Krakow.

 Where Do our Walking Holidays in Poland Take Place?